-- Clean whole chicken, remove goodies from the inside and trim off excess fat.
-When liquid boils, add chicken and let boil for about 5-7 minutes.
-Put lid on stockpot, turn off the heat, and allow chicken to hangout in the broth for 45-50 minutes.
+- Clean whole chicken, remove goodies from the inside, and trim off excess fat.
+When the liquid boils, add chicken and let boil for about 5-7 minutes.
+Put a lid on stockpot, turn off the heat, and allow the chicken to hang out in the broth for 45-50 minutes.

 - Chop Cilantro and scallions and set aside.
 Slice garlic to thin slices and set aside.

-- Heat skillet on Medium Low and fry rice until lightly browned and fragrant.
-Once rice is lightly browned, add sliced garlic and stir around.
+- Heat skillet on Medium-Low and fry the rice until lightly browned and fragrant.
+Once the rice is lightly browned, add sliced garlic and stir around.